-An has recently gone viral.
+An article about not forcing children to hug anyone has recently gone viral.
 Written by James St. James, this piece details the dangers of allowing your kids to be hugged other people despite their reluctance.
 Hugs, generally, may be harmless.
 But when they are not willingly given, those hugs cross certain lines such as your child’s privacy, body ownership, decision making, and other dangerous repercussions.

 Here are 5 reasons why you should never force your kid to hug anyone:

 1. It makes rules subjective.

 If your teach your child not to talk to strangers but impose that he hugs Uncle Ben whom he just met, which technically makes him a stranger, then the protective measures you’ve set becomes subjective.
 When certain rules don’t apply to everyone, it can cause confusion.
 Meanwhile, his resistance gets overruled time and time again.
 The more no one acknowledges his feelings, the fainter his voice becomes.
 This makes him susceptible to keeping things to himself even if something terribly wrong is happening.

 2. It hampers them from developing age-appropriate boundaries.